aggressor80/SpecialProgramming/README.md

-Here are my laboratory works from the discipline of Special Programming.
+Here are my laboratory works from the discipline of Special Sections of Programming.
 Python version - 3.11.4